 Between undergraduate and postgraduate studies Tim worked in Australia for Sydney-based DJRD Architects and then in London for BUJ Architects.
 Upon graduating, he moved from London to the south-east, where he became an associate at large multi-disciplinary practice.
 During this time he was responsible for running a team working on various residential projects throughout London and the southeast.

 Away from architecture, Tim has a passion for sailing and is a member of Ramsgate Yacht Club, competing in races across the southeast.
-Despite his best efforts to the contrary he is also often found at equestrian events in a support capacity.

 At TaylorHare he is currently working on a number of urban residential projects, as well as leading the renovation and extension of a terraced house in east London.